rsangers/CVBlog/README.md

 ## Results

 ### Learning curve
-In order to determine how many epochs were necessary to converge, we plotted a learning curve on the breast sub-dataset of the MedMNIST.
+In order to determine how many epochs were necessary to converge, we plotted a learning curve on the breast sub-dataset of the MedMNIST (see figure below).
 We chose this dataset as it was limited in size and thus less computationally expensive to experiment on.
+The red line indicates the accuracy of the model and the blue line the ROC AUC value.
 We found that 25 epochs was enough to reach convergence.
 We used this number of epochs across our experiments in this blog and across various sub-datasets.
 Of course, the assumption that this optimal number of epochs generalizes across the various datasets is unlikely to hold perfectly.
 Ideally you would want to plot learning curves for the other datasets as well, but this was out of the scope of the present study.

 <img src="learning_curve_siamese.png" alt="grid search breast avg and auc" width="450"/>